Record values

 • My Properties (Filtered to only show properties related to the Logged in User)

-There are a few different ways you can create multiple views of the same collection.
+There are a few different ways you can create multiple views of the same table.

-Either by adding the collection to the sidebar menu again or by cloning an existing collection view.
+Either by adding the table to the sidebar menu again or by cloning an existing view.

 You can use multiple filters on a list with AND + OR logic.
 In the following example, we add two filters to our list of properties to show only records that have a status of either 'Active' or 'Pending'.